-AP source: Phils visiting clubhouse staffer tests positive
+Phillies visiting clubhouse staffer tests positive for virus

-PHILADELPHIA (AP) — One Philadelphia Phillies employee who works in the visiting clubhouse has tested positive for the coronavirus, a person familiar with the results told The Associated Press.
+PHILADELPHIA (AP) — One Philadelphia Phillies employee who works in the visiting clubhouse has tested positive for the coronavirus, general manager Matt Klentak said Wednesday.

-But all Phillies players and on-field staff tested negative for COVID-19 for a second straight day, according to another person with knowledge of the results.
-Both people spoke to the AP on condition of anonymity Wednesday because of privacy laws.
+But all Phillies players and on-field staff tested negative for COVID-19 for a second straight day, Klentak said.

 The Phillies’ four-game, home-and-home series against the New York Yankees was postponed this week following a coronavirus outbreak among the Miami Marlins, who played a season-opening series in Philadelphia last weekend.